metallurgical/setup-react-nodejs-es6-babel/README.md

 # Final
 Run `node server.js`, and wait for web server running up.
 Then navigate to `http://localhost:3000` and play with reactJs simple apps.
 Have fun :)

+# Source
+All the sample code included together wuth this repo.
+Clone this repo into your local development to test it out.